kodedraw-io/.github/profile/README.md

 - **Diagrams**: The root model that holds multiple diagrams.
 - **Diagram**: Represents a single diagram page.
-- **Container**: Represents a container that can hold multiple shapes or other containers.
+- **Group**: Represents a group that can hold multiple shapes or other containers.
+(Groups are containers with visual icons)
 - **Shape**: Represents a single shape in the diagram.
-- **Connection**: Represents a connection between shapes.
+- **Edge**: Represents a edge between shapes (Shapes are nodes with visual shapes).
-- **Style**: Represents the styling attributes for shapes and containers.
+- **Style**: Represents the styling attributes for shapes and containers (BaseStyle with common attributes).
 - **LayoutStyle**: Defines the parameters for layout algorithms.

 ### Layout Algorithms

 - **DefaultLayoutAlgorithm**: The default layout algorithm to automatically arrange diagram elements.
+(more layouts algorithms to come)

 ## License